-The Ten Questions are not just an add-on to my project (Unsung Women Change Agents).
-They bring in a new critical lens through which my students can read the historical figures and events from a participatory democracy outlook. –– Sohyun An
+"The Ten Questions are not just an add-on to my project.
+They bring in a new critical lens through which my students can read the historical figures and events from a participatory democracy outlook." – Sohyun An

-An has been avoiding a superhero-centered approach in history education, especially in the elementary level.
-“Ten Questions are not just an add-on to my project (Unsung Women Change Agents),” she said, “but they bring in a critical lens through which my students can analyze the historical figures from a participatory democracy outlook.
+What made An adopt the Ten Questions framework for her project?
+An has been avoiding a superhero-centered approach to history education, especially at the elementary level.
+She says the Ten Question framework allows her to explore outstanding civic activists without falling into hero worship. “[The] Ten Questions are not just an add-on to my project,” she said, “but they bring in a critical lens through which my students can analyze the historical figures from a participatory democracy outlook.
 Our democracy is not built on the epics of a few superheroes but on the sacrifice and collective efforts made by a great number of ordinary citizens.
-The latter is as important as ––sometimes more important than–– the former.”
+The latter is as important as – sometimes more important than – the former.”